Prosecutors offer deal on Deutsche Boerse insider trading case

 1 Min Read

-FRANKFURT (Reuters) - Deutsche Boerse (DB1Gn.DE) on Tuesday said the public prosecutor in Frankfurt had offered to discuss dropping charges of insider trading against Chief Executive Carsten Kengeter.
+FRANKFURT, July 18 (Reuters) - Deutsche Boerse on Tuesday said the public prosecutor in Frankfurt had offered to discuss dropping charges of insider trading against Chief Executive Carsten Kengeter.

 In exchange, the German exchange operator would pay two fines amounting to 10.5 million euros ($12.2 million).